 Like most things in the super industry, the fees you pay on your member account depend on the type of super fund you are a member of, and how you decide to invest your super money within that fund.

 Fees are an area where super funds compete against each other, so it’s important to regularly review what you are paying to ensure you’re not paying too much.
 For more information on the fees your super fund charges, check your super fund’s website or member product disclosure statement (PDS).
-(For a comparison of some of the cheaper super funds in the market see SuperGuide article Super fees: Top 10 cheapest funds in Australia.)
+(For a comparison of some of the cheaper super funds in the market see SuperGuide article Super and pension funds with the lowest fees.)

 Important note: Certain super fund charges are itemised separately on your member account statement (for example, the administration fee and insurance premiums), but others are bundled together and deducted from the investment return or crediting rate before it is added to your super account.

 These embedded fees are generally not individually disclosed, but are charged as part of the overall cost of investing your super savings on your behalf.